 Jewelry: Any jewelry which might create a safety hazard or distraction should not be worn.
 Body/facial piercings are not permitted.
 Necklaces and bracelets should be discrete and simple, not wider than 1⁄2 inch and no bright colors.
 No chokers.
 Limited bracelets permitted.
 Watches are permitted if they only function as a watch, are discrete, and simple in design.
 No smart watches (Apple, Fitbit, etc.).

-- Girls: students are allowed to wear one pair of small earrings, with no more than one earring in each ear and no larger than 1⁄2" in diameter.
+- Girls: students are allowed to wear small earrings.
 Dangling or hoop earrings are safety hazards and are not permitted. - Boys: no earrings are permitted.

 Cosmetics: